 Step 1: Apply for a PIN

-Apply for a PIN online here, to use iTax. iTax allows individuals to file taxes online.
+Apply for a PIN online here(link is external), to use iTax. iTax allows individuals to file taxes online.

 Step 2: Login to iTax

 Enter your PIN, password, and answer to security question on the iTax online portal website here.

 Step 3: File Returns